 We didn’t earn a lot while traveling, but the little we did earn helped us to stay on budget.
 We shared whatever money we earnt with each other.

-- Sold Canada Pass to fellow travellers $35
+• Sold Canada Pass to fellow travelers $35

 Craigslist and Gumtree are amazing resources.
-I found my short term job on Craigslist, where I was selling credit card machine rolls business to business.
+I found my short-term job on Craigslist, where I was selling credit card machine rolls from business to business.
 We also found Market Research Focus Groups and Software testing on both websites.

 We advertised on Craigslist to take a passenger on our overnight trip to Lunenburg from Halifax to cover our petrol costs.